Germanunkol/Affair/README.md

 Note: This is not called on the client who is joining (i.e. the one who has just been synchronized).
 Note: You do not need to keep a list of all users.
 Use client:getUsers() to get an up-to-date list of all currently connected users.

+## Remarks: ##

+Never send the newline character "\n"!
+It is used internally by the engine.